thedipayanb/beats-landing-page/README.md

 # beats-landing-page

-This is one of the HTML and CSS assignments, was given in **Full Stack JavaScript Bootcamp 2.0** mentored by [Hitesh Choudhary](https://github.com/hiteshchoudhary) and [Anurag Tiwari](https://github.com/anuragtiwarime).
+This is one of the HTML and CSS assignments, was given in **Full Stack JavaScript Bootcamp 2.0** mentored by [Hitesh Choudhary](https://github.com/hiteshchoudhary).

 I have used CSS properties like **Flexbox**, **Grid**, **Position** to build the website and used **Media Queries** to make the website responsive.
 Also used `transition` property to create some animations.